 - In the consultation, the committee member will break down each of the remaining steps of the recognition process, assist with the development of the constitution, and provide the New RSO Checklist which will help with staying organized throughout the process.

-- Complete and submit the New RSO Application AND attend a RSO 101 (New RSO Orientation) Session
+- Complete and submit the New RSO Application, complete the SGA Financial Certification Exam, AND attend a RSO 101 (New RSO Orientation) Session

 - More information on these steps will be provided in the New RSO Consultation.